 There are always difficulties to be encountered and dealt with when it comes to prepping.
-While some problems can be overcome rather easily, there are some that can prove deceptive and can lead to disaster.
-Many of these problems do not stand out at first and they occur when is too late to do something about it while others develop right under your nose.
-There are 6 deadly mistakes that can happen to anyone and it’s better to be aware of them, rather than facing them.
+While some problems can be overcome rather quickly, there are some that can prove deceptive and can lead to disaster.
+Many of these issues do not stand out at first, and they occur when is too late to do something about it while others develop right under your nose.
+These 6 deadly mistakes can happen to anyone.
+It’s better to be aware of them, rather than facing them.

 Our neighbors and our friends, like most of Americans are used to buying everything they need for a good oral hygiene.
 They go to the supermarket and they opt for the prefabricated, mass-produced items.
 Nowadays it’s easy to procure whatever you need to keep your teeth clean and healthy, but what will happen when all these commodities will be gone?
 Shouldn’t you be making your own toothpaste and not depend on others?